HiLleywyn/GoDiscordPlugins/README.md

 # GoDiscordPlugins

-Plugin collection for the [Carlos](https://github.com/hilleywyn/Carlos) Discord bot.
+Plugin collection, mainly for the [Carlos](https://github.com/hilleywyn/Carlos) Discord bot, but usable across any bot using the [GoDiscord](https://github.com/HiLleywyn/GoDiscord) framework.

 ## What is this